theupdateframework/python-tuf/tuf/README-developer-tools.md

 >>> project.write()
 ```

+Now we have a project properly setup.
+The rest of this guide contains a more
+in-depth description of the functions of the developer\_tool.
+===

 <a name="managing_keys">
 ## Managing keys
+This section describes the key-related functions and parameters that weren't
+mentioned inside the example:

+### Additional parameters for key generation
 When generating keys, it is possible to specify the length of the key in bits
 and its password as parameters: